bassmit/robustgeometricpredicates/README.md

 The master branch contains a full Unity 2020.3.9 LTS project including unit tests.

+The recommended way of installing the package is through the [OpenUPM](https://openupm.com/packages/com.bassmit.robustgeometricpredicates/) package installer (top right).
+Download and add the unitypackage to a project to install the package, including setting up the scoped registry required.

-To install the package open the package manager, choose Add package from git URL and enter:
+Alternatively, open the package manager, choose Add package from git URL and enter:

     https://github.com/bassmit/robustgeometricpredicates.git#upm

+Note that you will not be notified of updates to packages installed in this way.